 Communication is essential in any corporate sector, including digital marketing.
 Web designers, content creators, SEO specialists, and other team members must stay on the same page throughout the marketing process.
 Slip-ups don’t usually come out of nowhere; you can often trace them to miscommunication.

 Many businesses prefer marketing in-house because of factors like communication and better access.
+Many agencies have clearly outlined processes and design paths which allow clients working with them to know for certain where their money is going.
 For example, you can just walk over to the digital marketing department for updates on an upcoming PPC ad campaign.
 You see your team every day and have no difficulty getting ahold of them when necessary.

 On the other hand, communicating with an external marketing department can be challenging for several reasons: